 How does the film treat Thanos?
 While it can be said one of the MCU’s shortcomings is its villains, Thanos does not fall victim to that “curse.”
 From the opening scene, the audience is made aware of just how threatening the mad Titan is.
 While before he’d simply been talked up, when one can take out both Thor and the Hulk in single combat one’s high threat level is assured.
 This threat level continues to rise as Thanos collects the Infinity Stones, this goal putting him into direct combat with our heroes.
 While he only directly takes part in two battles, both effectively show off his strength and cunning.
 While it will sadden some comic fans, Lady Death is nowhere to be seen, as is her part in Thanos’ motivation.
 Despite this, the Titan’s reason to collect the Stones is logical: he wishes to balance the universe by instantaneously cutting its population in half.
 This is where the film becomes allegorical, as overpopulation is problem humanity will have to address over the next several centuries.
 Thanos foresaw it would become a problem on Titan, but no one listened to him and the civilization eventually collapsed from lack of resources.
 Thanos does not want this to happen on a universal scale, enter the Infinity Gauntlet.
 While the plan is grandiose and mad, one can understand Thanos.
 While he is killing millions of beings, the Titan believes he’s doing so for the greater good.
 As Star Trek worded it, “The needs of the many outweigh the needs of the few.”

 In addition to his plan, the audience sees another side of Thanos, brought about thru his interactions with Gamora.
 While he called her his “Favorite daughter” in Guardians of the Galaxy, until now the line had no context.
 Here, we see Thanos interact with grown Gamora after he acquires the Reality Stone and child Gamora via a flashback.
 The Titan might be harsh and his universal plan dark, but he lives his daughter like any father would; there’s even a “boyfriend meets father” moment, which is our first insight into this side of Thanos.
 While touching, this love causes internal conflict for Thanos during his search for the Soul Stone, the only Infinity Stone with no recorded history.
 To acquire the stone, Thanos must sacrifice someone he loves, and he only loves his favorite daughter.
 Begrudgingly Thanos sacrifices Gamora for the stone, a soul for a soul.
 The Titan gains power, but internally he hurts, the act having torn his heart asunder.
 While the word doesn’t describe Thanos one-hundred percent, this is the closest the Titan comes to being a sympathetic figure, one worthy of a Shakespearean tragedy.
-It also makes Starlord’s actions when he discovers this information understandable, even if undermines the grand plan.
+It also makes Starlord’s actions when he discovers this information understandable,

 The action scenes are shot competently.
 While there were some moments of shaky-cam, the Russo’s dialed it back when compared to their Captain America films, saving it battlefield tracking shots.
 The special effects are amazing, as always with the MCU; with how much each entry costs to produce they have no excuse not to be.
 The only personal complaint I have is that two of Thanos’ new children could have been brought to life with make-up rather than motion capture; it’s simply my preference when possible.